 Coral reproduce by releasing eggs and sperm into the water column.
 As climate changes and the ocean warms, coral become stressed.
 This can also affect their ability to reproduce and sustain healthy reefs.
 If coral cannot reproduce, they cannot generate adaptions to changing conditions in our oceans.

 With the Hawai‘i Institute of Marine Biology (HIMB) at UH Mānoa School of Ocean and Earth Science and Technology (SOEST) as their base, the Smithsonian team conducted long-term monitoring on coral reproduction of two coral species in Kāneʻohe Bay, Hawaiʻi.
 They found that after the consecutive large-scale bleaching events in 2014 and 2015, that sperm motility fell in the monitored species by almost 50%.
-However, later studies conducted by PhD candidate, Mike Henley, and colleagues determined that the blue rice coral seemed immune to these reproductive changes.
+However, later studies conducted by PhD candidate, Mike Henley, Global Environmental Sciences undergraduate Mariko Quinn, and colleagues determined that the blue rice coral seemed immune to these reproductive changes.
 Specifically, the blue rice coral had sperm motility typically above 90%, while their partner species, the brown rice coral, had half this amount.
 They did not know how to explain these large differences, but the clues may reside in the coral’s color.

 Coral color is produced largely by their internal algae giving many species in Hawai‘i a brownish appearance.
 These algae also produce sunscreen for the coral.
 However, when the oceans warm, the algae are expelled, and corals appear bleached.
 When the algae leave, the sunscreen goes along with them, leaving the coral vulnerable to harmful UV radiation.